ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-combine.md

 The generated private keys are in the standard [EIP-2335](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2335.md) format, and can be imported in any Ethereum validator client that supports it.

 :::

-## Feedback

-If you have gotten this far through the process, and whether you succeeded or failed at recombining a set of keyshares, we would like to hear your feedback on the process and where you encountered difficulties.
-Please let us know by joining and posting on our [Discord](https://discord.gg/n6ebKsX46w).
-Also, feel free to add issues to our [GitHub repos](https://github.com/ObolNetwork).